 per employee (£188.50 if all SSP is for period in 2019/20 tax year).

 As you can see from HMRC's bulletin below, details of how to reclaim the relevant

 - as at 16 April 2020 the HMRC Bulletins are still showing this as "not yet

 HMRC Business Help & Support Emails: Budget 2020 - an extract in respect of Statutory

 HMRC Budget 2020 measures which support businesses and employers on COVID-19:

-The Chancellor set out a plan to support public services, individuals and businesses
+The Chancellor has set out various measures to support public services, individuals

 • For businesses with fewer than 250 employees, the cost of providing 2 weeks

 of COVID-19 related statutory sick pay per employee will be refunded by the government